Liz Rosan Kirkwood, Executive Director

 Kaitlyn Bunting, Communications Coordinator

 Originally from suburban Maryland, Kaitlyn always found ways to be outdoors as a child.
-Graduating from Colgate University with a degree in Geology after realizing that you could study while being outdoors, she then continued melding her love of science and the environment by attending the Teton Science Schools Graduate Program in Kelly, WY.
+Graduating from Colgate University with a degree in Geology after realizing that you could study while being outside, she then continued melding her love of science and the environment by attending the Teton Science Schools Graduate Program in Kelly, WY.
 Kaitlyn was humbled to experience and share the raw beauty and vastness of Wyoming, where she remained, completing her masters in Environment and Natural Resources & Natural Science Education from the University of Wyoming.

 Julius Moss, FLOW Legal Intern